 Position Summary

 Are you passionate about art, education, and making a difference in your community?
-The Health Museum is looking for enthusiastic students to join us as Healing Arts Interns!
+The Health Museum seeks enthusiastic students to join us as Healing Arts Interns!
 This is a unique opportunity to gain hands-on experience in arts-integrated museum education by helping to create and implement lesson plans that connect creativity, health, and science.

 As an intern, you will work closely with our Healing Arts Manager to develop engaging educational activities, assist with public offerings, and contribute to inspiring community projects that explore the healing power of art.
 This internship is designed for students interested in education, art, health, or community engagement.